Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /05/2014 (Build 265):
+	- Ammo, medpacks and catpacks now ignore the vertical element for pickup by marines.
+This should mitigate some of the problems commanders have with weird geometry in levels blocking their drops.
+(Thanks kmg!)

 - 17/05/2014 (Build 265):
 	- Added Marine Commander stats.
 At the end of the round they will show up in console for people that have been in the chair.